 The Clapper

 80s kids would remember those late-night TV commercials with the catchy jingle “Clap on, clap off.”
-As the name suggests, this sound-activated gizmo introduced to the public in 1984 would let you switch your lights on and off just by clapping your hands.
+As the name suggests, this sound-activated gizmo, introduced to the public in 1984, allowed you to switch your lights on and off simply by clapping your hands.
 These electrical switches could be plugged into any electrical outlet, with the capacity to control two devices at most.

 The fact that it might accidentally trigger if you sneezed too hard or if the dog barked in the wrong key is neither here nor there because, in an era when remote controls were still novelties, The Clapper felt like living in the future.